 There are different types of tests depending on your proficiency level and overall goals.
 The courses range from eight days to two and a half weeks of classroom learning and examinations.
 Depending on the course, prices range from the low hundreds up to $1,500.
 Licenses issued by the USCG must be renewed every five years.
 The renewal process requires passing a physical test and a drug test.
 You do not need to pass an exam for renewal.

 In order to proceed with earning a captain’s license there are requirements that need to be met.
 Applicants must:

 Once you are sure you pass the requirements find a location approved for training and examination.
 The USCG Maritime Center keeps an updated list of course providers; we recommend you start here.
-In addition, you can find relevant forms, including the application, on the right hand side on the main USCG website.
+In addition, you can find relevant forms, including the application, on the left hand side on the main USCG website.

 After you’ve completed the course you have 365 days to submit the materials to the USCG for processing.
 Your testing facility can likely assist in this process.
 You will gather your application, sea time log, drug and physical test results, insurance fees, proof of citizenship (passport or birth certificate), first aid and CPR certifications, letters of reference and fingerprinting cards for submission to the USCG.

 Devoting your career to the ocean has its perks.
 According to 2015 statistics from the Bureau of Labor Statistics, the wages of captains, mates, and pilots of water vessels ranged from $39,100 to $102,870 a year.
 The average hourly wage in 2015 was $39.98 and the average annual wage for the same year was $83,150.
 Yet, a career as a boat captain is rewarding for reasons beyond money.
 Boat captains enjoy flexible schedules and opportunities for a variety of work – two days are never the same out on the water.